Special Note#

 - Compilation Time: Initial installation takes a long time (Recommended to reserve 3-6 hours)

-- Learning Curve: Requires some Linux basic knowledge
+- Learning Curve: Requires some basic Linux knowledge

 Who is it for?